Yousef-Matar/matarito-vue/docs/components/MButton/snippets/demo/severity.md

 ## Severity

-Severity defines the type of button.
+Severity defines the type of `MButton`.

 The `MButton` comes in seven `severity`: primary (default), secondary, success, info, warning, help and danger.